TomHeaven/msba_reid/README.md

 This repository contains code for our paper [MSBA: Multiple Scales, Branches and Attention Network With Bag of Tricks for Person Re-Identification](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9052718), in which we have achieved the state-of-the-art performance on Market1501, DukeMTMC-reid, CUHK03(Detected) and MSMT17 datasets up to 2020.02.
 Please note the "state-of-the-art" is under restriction of no inference tricks and no additional information other than image contents.
 Namely, the results in the paper is without re-ranking or flipping.

-The model proposed by the paper is named MMNet (Muti-scale, Multi-branch Network).
+The model proposed by the paper is named MSBA (Multiple Scales, Branches and Attention) network.
 Details and tricks are available at [our paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9052718).

 # Performance